Title 501 | Chapter 003 | Regulation 060

 (6)

-A prisoner shall use hazardous tools, supplies, or equipment only under the direct supervision of jail personnel.
+A prisoner shall not use hazardous tools, supplies, or equipment unless the prisoner is under the direct supervision of jail personnel, and shall be provided with proper safety equipment.

 (7)